 Rough Hey Ltd

-The finished development now comprises generous modern family accommodation; including a dramatic reception hall, open-plan kitchen/dining and family room, potential integral annex with snug, five bedrooms, and four bathrooms.
+The finished development comprises generous accommodation, including a dramatic entrance hall, open-plan kitchen/dining and family room, four bedrooms, and three bathrooms, with a snug and further bedroom within the original dovecote tower.

-Particular attention was paid to the building’s existing features and materiality – retaining the rural-agricultural character whilst cleverly introducing some contemporary features in order to enhance the feeling of space; such as a lightweight glazed aluminium screen and large feature roof lanterns.
-Hints of the external materials are expressed in the interior; like the small areas of exposed brickwork in the hall or the rustic oak framing of the sitting room window.
+Particular attention was paid to existing features and materials – retaining the rural aesthetic whilst introducing contemporary features to enhance the feeling of space; such as the lightweight glazed aluminium screen, sliding doors and large roof lanterns.
+Hints of the external materials are expressed in the interior; brickwork is exposed in the hall and oak frames are used for windows and entrance screens.